Open letter from the Center

 This endowment fund was established in 1990 to honor Leona Sundquist, long-time Western faculty member, who was a pioneer in study of local marine environments and who fostered early programs of study in marine science at Western.
 The main laboratory building at Shannon Point was named in her honor and serves as a memorial to her good works.
 The memorial endowment was established by her sister, Ms. Alice Osgood, to provide in perpetuity support for students and programs at SPMC.

 Proceeds from the fund are to be used at the discretion of the SPMC director to provide support for students, library and related materials, visiting lecturers and such other activities as deemed appropriate.

-If you choose to contribute to the Sundquist Endowment Fund online, please access the Western Washington University Foundation secure site and follow the quick and simple procedure described.
+If you choose to contribute to the Leona Sundquist Memorial Endowment Fund online, please access the Western Washington University Foundation secure site and follow the quick and simple procedure described.